smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 They sound neat and talking to a few security guys both scared me.
 Security is important and so don't mess around.
 If you think you need one I would strongly encourage you to go learn more about them.

+<a id="notes-1-not-on-server-core-reverse" href="#notes-1-not-on-server-core">2.</a>
+Perfmon had a wierd problem for me when I first tried to connect from my Windows 7 Desktop.
+I needed to run [extra commands][perfmon-issue] to rebuild my perfmon settings.

 <!-- http://serverfault.com/questions/468934/connecting-to-remote-server-using-performance-monitor-does-not-work -->
 [jump]: https://en.wikipedia.org/wiki/Jump_server
 [jump-security]: http://www.infoworld.com/article/2612700/security/-jump-boxes--improve-security--if-you-set-them-up-right.html?page=1